 Sandra Bullock’s Stalker

-In 2014 a stalker entered Sandra Bullock’s home, right after her bodyguard had dropped her off from an event that evening.
-The stalker walked through an inadvertently unlocked door, and made it all the way to Bullock’s bedroom door, where she came face to face with him.
-The transcript of her famous 911 call as reported by CBS news is terrifying: “‘I’m locked in my closet.
-I have a safe door in my bedroom, and I’ve locked it, and I’m locked in the closet right now,’ gasped Bullock between heavy breaths, as she stayed on the line for 16 minutes until police arrived.”
+In 2014, a stalker entered Sandra Bullock’s home, right after her bodyguard had dropped her off from an event that evening.
+The stalker walked through an inadvertently unlocked door and made it all the way to Bullock’s bedroom door, where she came face-to-face with him.
+The transcript of her 911 call as reported by CBS news is terrifying: “I’m locked in my closet.
+I have a safe door in my bedroom, and I’ve locked it, and I’m locked in the closet right now.”
+Bullock stayed on the line for 16 minutes until the police arrived.

-A safe room door like the one which protected Bullock runs between $1,000 and $2,000, and is engineered like a bank vault door.
-Would a higher level of security stopped the stalker from entering?
-It’s tough to tell, but with stalkers being a routine experience for A-list celebrities, it’s easy to see the reasoning behind 24-hour security detail and traveling escorts.
-Bullock has taken out an additional restraining order after her assailant was off probation.
+A safe room door like the one which protected Bullock runs between $1,000 and $2,000.
+It’s basically engineered like a bank vault door.
+Would a higher level of security have stopped the stalker from entering?
+It’s tough to tell.
+A bank vault door is certainly better than nothing.